Xaetral/Instruction_List/README.md

 - STMS [Value] [Register]: "SeT Most Significant bits" write the value to the upper half of the register
 - LOAD [Address] [Register]: write the value contained at the address into the register
 - SAVE [Register] [Address]: write the value of the register at the address
-- DRF [Register 1] [Register 2]: "DeReFerencing" load the value contained at the address equal to the value of register 1 into register 2
+- DRFL [Register 1] [Register 2]: "DeReFerenced Load" load the value contained at the address equal to the value of register 1 into register 2
+- DRFS [Register 1] [Register 2]: "DeReFerenced Save" save the value of register 1 into the memory at the address contained in register 2

 Memory Address Manipulations (40):
 - BRCH [Value]: "BRanCH" set the next program address to value